okonp07/Team-jm3-Advanced-Classification-Notebook/README.md

 Note that the dependencies required for the notebook to run must be installed in any machine before the jupyter file runs as it should.
 You may use google, stack overflow and other online resources to install and update the dependencies that may be requisite for the execution of the jupyter notebook.

 ### Resources
-It will help to rely heavily on the materials provided by Explore Data Sciecnce Academy at their learning platform Athena for instructions on how to create and modify categorical models. please use those resources and kindly update this readme file with relevant links to meterial that may be beneficial to our work
+It will help to rely heavily on the materials provided by Explore Data Sciecnce Academy at their learning platform, Athena for instructions on how to create and modify categorical models. please use those resources and kindly update this readme file with relevant links to meterial that may be beneficial to our work

 **Others**